How to estimate concrete for a slab

 The basic formula

-• Volume = area × thickness.
+• Volume = area × thickness (use average thickness if the slab slopes).

 Ordering tips